Ulidtsoa01/mpv-retiming-scripts/README.md

 - `Alt+RIGHT`: Execute `sub-step 1` (CTRL+SHIFT+RIGHT), then execute what `Alt+c` does.
 - `e`: Swap primary subtitle and secondary subtitle with each other.

+NOTE: Different subtitle tracks don't always begin or end in the same places.
+It is suggested to keep the secondary sub visible while retiming with this script.

+### save-sub-delay-to-file

+Script for retiming .srt files by using the sub delay as the offset to shift the subtitle timings by.
+Press `w` to bring up a menu.
+You can configure the script's defaults by changing the `options` near the beginning of the script.

+Setup:

+1. This script depends on sub-tools, which can be downloaded [here](https://github.com/Rapptz/sub-tools)
+2. In the `options`, set `sub_tools_path` to the location of your sub-tools executable.

 ### Reccomended mpv settings

-To take full advantage of this script, the following settings and keybinds are helpful.
+To take full advantage of these scripts, the following settings and keybinds are helpful.
 In `mpv.conf`:

 ```